RankMamba: Benchmarking Mamba's Document Ranking Performance in the Era of Transformers: Conclusion and Limitations

 \section{Conclusion and Limitations}

-This study aims to benchmark \mamba\, models' performance in the document ranking task.
-We find that \mamba\, models can achieve competitive performance compared to transformer-based language models, and the effectiveness is consistent with trained with LoRA.
-However, \mamba\, models have the deficiency of lower training throughput compared to efficient attention implementations, limiting their potential for efficient training and deployment.

-Due to the limited bandwidth, we only study models $<$ 1B parameters, our current finding may change when scaling to larger models and adopting different training recipes.
-The efficacy of \mamba\, models for other classical IR tasks such as document retrieval remains to be studied.
+This study aims to benchmark \mamba models' performance in the document ranking task.
+We find that \mamba models can achieve competitive performance compared to transformer-based language models, and the effectiveness is consistent with trained with LoRA.
+However, \mamba models have the deficiency of lower training throughput compared to efficient attention implementations, limiting their potential for efficient training and deployment.
+We only explored the contrastive learning training strategy.
+As recent works demonstrate, knowledge distillation is especially effective for training lightweight rerankers when distilling from a more capable reranker teacher~\citep{baldelli2024twolar,schlatt2025rank,xu2025distillationversuscontrastivelearning}.
+Due to the limited bandwidth, we only study reranker models $<$ 1B parameters based on the BM25 retriever.
+Our future work should include extending to rerankers of large scales, different document retrievers.